SEQ Level 2 Teaching Swimming QualificationMay 21, 2018

-This qualification builds on your Level 1 qualification and will give you the knowledge, skills and abilities needed to become a swimming teacher.
+The SEQ Level 2 Teaching Swimming Qualification builds on your level 1 qualification and will give you the knowledge, skills and abilities needed to become a swimming teacher.

 It also includes participation in a minimum of six 30-minute, real-life swimming lessons to gain hands on practical experience.